chapter logo

 Chapter member dues must be sent to the Chapter Treasurer by November 1 for the subsequent season.
 Members who are in a status other than "active" must notify the Chapter Treasurer of their plans for the subsequent season before November 1 and pay the applicable dues.

-If a member changes their status after the chapter roster and dues are submitted to NISOA (usually December 1), they will not be entitled a dues refund.
+If a member changes their status after the chapter roster and dues are submitted to NISOA (usually December 1), they will generally not be entitled a dues refund but may petition the Executive Board, in writing, in extraordinary cases.

 Annual Rules Refresher Test

 As always, the Executive Board strongly recommends members get a complete physical evaluation from their medical professional before taking the fitness test.
 Take this form to your medical professional, have it signed by your medical professional and bring the form with you to the fitness test.
-Candidates and members who are returning from an inactive status are required to submit documentation of the medical evaluation to the Executive Board before taking the NISOA fitness test.
+Candidates, guests, members of other NISOA chapters and members who are returning from an inactive status are required to submit documentation of the medical evaluation to the Executive Board before taking the NISOA fitness test.

 If you do not get a physical evaluation, please complete this form and bring it with you to the fitness test.
-Members will not be permitted to take the fitness test until they submit one of these two forms to the Executive Board at or before the fitness test.
+Members will not be permitted to take the fitness test until they submit this form to the Executive Board at or before the fitness test.

-Members who take the NISOA Fitness Test at the National Camp or at the NISOA Referee Training Camp (E-Town) must present their signed test results to the Chapter Secretary for recording.
+Members who take the NISOA Fitness Test at the NISOA Referee Training Camp (E-Town) must present their signed test results to the Chapter Secretary for recording.

-Fitness test results are not shared with assignors.
-However, assignors are given a list of members who are in good standing with the chapter before the season starts.
-Members may go here to receive their fitness test results via email.
+Fitness test results may be shared with assignors to assist in the area of classifying and de-classifying individual NISOA officials for the purpose of game assignments.
+Members may go here to receive a certification of their fitness test results via email.

 New Candidate Policies

+Candidates must meet the criteria set by NISOA to be considered for chapter membership.
 The fee for new candidates to attend the candidate school shall be established by the Executive Board.
-Candidates are entitled to a refund of this fee until the conclusion of the initial candidate school class.
 This fee will not be applied to any chapter or NISOA dues should the candidate successfully complete the course and meet all conditions of chapter membership.

-Candidates are required to attend the NY Metro ISOA mandatory annual rules meeting as a condition of chapter membership.
+Candidates are required to fill out a New Member Uniform Order form and attend the NY Metro ISOA mandatory annual rules meeting as a condition of chapter membership.

 Candidates are required to take the NISOA Refresher Test and submit an answer sheet as a condition of chapter membership.